clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

     #include <telemetry.h>

-   Use the following code to create the variables we need to hold the data for the record we will be creating:
+   Use the following code to create the variables needed to hold the data for the record to be created:

    ::